Who is Regional Animal Shelter?

 Regional started as a grassroots group of dedicated animal advocates whose primary goal was to design, construct, and staff a new state-of-the-art animal shelter in the Fulton-Hamilton-Montgomery county area.
 After years of fundraising, a 26 acre parcel of land was purchased in the northern part of the city of Johnstown NY, after which the fundraising for the actual shelter continued.

 The purpose of the Regional Animal Shelter is to take care of any and all dogs which find themselves coming through its doors.
 Many dogs that enter Regional are just visiting – they are quickly reunited with their families after going on a grand adventure outside of the house.
 But for those whose owners never come, or for those who were not taken care of, the Annex is a place of love and healing until their forever homes are found.
 The Annex is so small we are often unable to take surrenders and we have no safe space for cats.

-Ultimately, we will still be constructing, funding, operating, and maintaining a new animal shelter in the region to best serve the animals in the region.
+Ultimately, we will still be constructing, funding, operating, and maintaining a new animal shelter in our community to best serve the animals in the region.
 There is still a dire need for help in the stray and unwanted animal population.
 It is our goal to provide immediate shelter and care for any and all homeless or abused animals and shelter them until such time as they are redeemed to their owners, adopted into new families.
 We intend to provide services 24 hours a day, 7 days a-week, and respond to the public and municipalities that we serve.